CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **What are the self-service actions available to me through the Control portal for Bare Metal servers?**

-Through the Control portal you are able to power the Bare Metal server on or off and perform a server reset.
+Through the Control portal you are able to power the Bare Metal server on or off, perform a server reset and add a single public IP.

 **What are the best suited workloads for this new server class?**